SupTechRM/Seven/app/README.md

-# electron-quick-start
-# user setup app
+## Seven User Configuration

-This is the User Settings Setup and Configuration built with  [Electron](https://www.electronjs.org/).
+This is the User Setup and Configuration app built for Seven with [Electron](https://www.electronjs.org/).

 ## To Use